-- Wellington will employ visual cues to encourage hand-washing, distancing, and directional pathfinding. - Arrows and distancing demarcation will exist throughout the building and in common spaces. - In the classroom, areas will be clearly demarcated to indicate clear space for teachers and students.
+- Wellington employs visual cues to encourage hand-washing, distancing, and directional path-finding. - Arrows and distancing demarcation exist throughout the building and in common spaces. - In the classroom, areas are clearly demarcated to indicate clear space for teachers and students.